 The internet has made many functions that were previously paid for, such as communication, entertainment, information and news, effectively free.
 This means a large amount of economic activity no longer appears in GDP figures.

 With output becoming more difficult to measure accurately, productivity gains may be under-reported.
-In late January the UK Office for National Statistics revised upwards its estimates for productivity and sectoral growth after acknowledging that advances in digital technologies and communications services had not been captured by official figures.
+In late January the UK Office for National Statistics revised its estimates for productivity and sectoral growth upwards after acknowledging that advances in digital technologies and communications services had not been captured by official figures.
 Inflation, meanwhile, was lower than reported, reflecting the adjusted value of the services produced.

 These difficulties represent a significant break from the past, where producing more of a given good or service required greater demand for physical inputs, pushing up aggregate demand.
 This ensured a strong link between economic slack and inflation, and allowed central banks to manage price levels via traditional monetary policy tools.

 The digital economy is more dependent on intangibles that have a less direct influence on aggregate demand.
 Many services are produced and distributed using software rather than requiring physical inputs, supply networks and bricks-and-mortar outlets.
 This is making the marginal cost of new production essentially zero.

 The extent to which this has affected the link between potential output, inflation and monetary policy is still unclear, but the break with experience is striking.

 Data-driven services have allowed dramatic improvements in quality, although these are often hard to quantify.
 As a result, it can be misleading to compare the price of items over time, creating difficulties for the year-on-year nature of inflation measures.
 An iPhone may be much more expensive than an outmoded mobile phone, but it offers much greater functionality.
 Improvements in technology and communications have similarly transformed low-tech sectors such as food delivery and transportation, further hindering comparison.